er-contreras/job-tracker/readme.md

 # Job tracker
-- This is an executable app to add job applications
+- This is an executable app to add job applications, list all and retrieve by id.
+It's simple and easy to use.

 ## Add executable to your $PATH
 - export PATH=$PATH:path/to/job-tracker/bin